-Work Package 2: Transformation of Institutional Conditions of Collaboration
+Transformation of Institutional Conditions of Collaboration (Work Package 2 – WP2)

-To answer these questions, WP 2 focuses on:
+To answer these questions, the team compared ten European countries, focusing on:

 - Institutional conditions, particularly formal rules embedding administrative traditions, reform trajectories and governmental and state structures

 - Codified rules on collaboration in laws and administrative guidelines (‘codes of collaboration’)